 The Oyster River Volunteer Fire/Rescue Association provides fire protection, rescue, extrication from motor vehicle accidents, and emergency first responder service in the Black Creek, Oyster Bay, and York Road areas.

 The department welcomes applications from physically fit individuals who want to serve the community, appreciate training opportunities, and enjoy the camaraderie of working as a team to serve the community.

 Fire fighting and rescue are hazardous tasks.
 The training required has increased dramatically since 1976.
 Firefighters train regularly on Wednesday evenings between 1900 and 2100 hours.

-operate safely and provide the skills necessary to effectively serve the community.
+required to operate safely and provide the skills necessary to effectively

 Training for new volunteers starts in September.